YingCG/make-a-booking/README.md

-# An react application to make an appointment.
+# A react application to make an appointment.

 Project goal to tidy up some react learning :
 1. Toggle funtion to show and hide